devsim/devsim_documentation/sphinx/source/examples_diode.rst

 Plotting the result
 ^^^^^^^^^^^^^^^^^^^

-A plot showing the doping profile and carrier densities are shown in :numref:`diodedensity`.
-The potential and electric field distribution is shown in :numref:`diodepotential`.
-The current distributions are shown in :numref:`diodecurrent`.
+A plot showing the doping profile and carrier densities are shown in :ref:`diodedensity`.
+The potential and electric field distribution is shown in :ref:`diodepotential`.
+The current distributions are shown in :ref:`diodecurrent`.

 .. _diodedensity: